 Can you share any key metrics on the performance of Pipeline?

-This will be the inaugural class of Pipeline H2O.
+This will be the second class of Pipeline H2O.
 We had 6 startups graduate from our first class in May 2017 and 6 from the 2018 class – they continue to work in the region to address challenges that businesses and public entities are having as it relates to water.
 It is worth noting the prior collective track record of the various partners include hundreds of assisted startups and major institutional investments.
 View Class 2017 Prospectus

 What do you look for in evaluating applications?